In D2C Commerce, Every Second Counts

 In September, we talked about innovative brands using predictive algorithms to transform customer experience.
 This month we evaluate the importance of real-time data processing toward the same end goal; to build customer equity (the number one driver of brand valuation) by creating transformative customer experience.

-Retailing headlines focus on Amazon’s third-party sellers, product assortment, distribution center footprint and fulfillment automation as competitive advantages, but the core capability driving the ecommerce juggernaut and its customer experience is real-time data processing.
+Just yesterday, The Wall Street Journal broke the story on Amazon's plans to expand the cashier-less Go concept to Whole Foods and other large-format retail stores.
+Retailing headlines focus on Amazon’s IoT, third-party seller competition, product assortment, distribution center footprint and fulfillment automation as competitive advantages, but the core capability driving the commerce juggernaut and its customer experience is real-time data processing.

 How can real-time data transform D2C customer experience to grow customer equity?
 Using real-time data to inform predictive algorithms means more accurate modeling and forecasting.
 Here are a few use cases, from basic to complex: